 Sleep paves the path to educational success

 College life can be extremely busy.
-Students are constantly flooded with a million tasks and responsibilities, and in an attempt to manage the huge workload, they often resort to the same old method of giving up sleep.
-Unfortunately, instead of helping them achieve their academic goals, this habit can have the exact opposite effect.
+Students are constantly flooded with a million tasks and responsibilities.
+And in an attempt to manage the huge workload, they often resort to the same old method of giving up sleep.
+Unfortunately, instead of helping them achieve their academic goals, this habit does the exact opposite.

-Recent studies have shown there’s a direct correlation between the length and quality of sleep and educational success.
-Therefore, an MIT paper published in the journal Science of Learning shows that students who sleep more hours per night generally perform better and tend to have higher grades.
-However, this wasn’t a new discovery, as previous studies on the topic had proved that more sleep is beneficial to academic performance.
-We already know that sleep plays a key role in improving focus and the consolidation of memory which obviously leads to better educational outcomes.
+Recent studies have shown there’s a direct correlation between the length and quality of sleep and academic performance.
+Moreover, an MIT paper published in the journal Science of Learning shows exactly this.
+But, this wasn’t a new discovery, as previous studies on the topic had proved that more sleep is beneficial to academic performance.
+We already know that sleep plays a key role in improving focus.
+Along with the consolidation of memory which obviously leads to better educational outcomes.

-However, the study provided some very interesting findings about the way sleep impacts students’ performance in a real-life educational context.
+However, The study revealed very interesting findings about the relationship between sleep and academic performance in a real-life educational context.
 It appears that getting a good night’s sleep before a big exam doesn’t really make a difference.
 It’s the sleep you get during the learning process that matters.
 But what’s truly curious is that the time students go to bed also has a huge say in terms of performance.
 Those who went to sleep later reported poorer performance, even though they slept the same number of hours as the rest, with the threshold time standing at around 2 a.m.